elastic/cloudbeat/.github/templates/issue_template.md

 ---
 name: Cloudbeat Task
 about: Create an issue for the Cloudbeat team
 title:
 labels: "Team: Cloud Security Posture"
 assignees: ''
 ---

 **Motivation**

-Why are we doing this task? what it the value to the user.
+Why are we doing this task? what is the value to the user.

 **Definition of done**

 What needs to be completed at the end of this task
 - []

 **Out of scope**

-What should not included in this task
+What should not include in this task

 **Related tasks/epics**